DLR-RB/mosdl/README.md

         If given MOSDL service description file will be generated.
 -s, --xsd
         If given an MO data structure XML Schema file will be generated.
+-b, --create-body-types
+        If given specialized non-standard message body XSD types will be generated for operations (only applicable when generating XML Schema files).
 -sv, --skip-validation
         If given try to recover from MOSDL files with errors and do not validate XML input and output files against the service schema.
 Useful for slightly malformed files.
 -t, --doc-type <doc-type>